 Lumphini Park is a lush oasis in the middle of Bangkok.
 It’s a great place to go for a picnic, relax, jog, yoga, or collect your thoughts.
-I highly recommend trying the various vintage exercise thingys (I can’t call them machines, as they’re all manual.
+I highly recommend trying the various vintage exercise thingies (I can’t call them machines, as they’re all manual.
 Ugh.
-Salted Caramel ice cream brain is making it hard to think of the write word).
+Salted Caramel ice cream brain is making it hard to think of the right word).

 Go to a Gay Bar

 OMG, there is nothing like going to a gay bar in Bangkok.
 I’ve been to a couple near the Patpong Market area, and wow, it was crazy fun.
 Just remember to share the dance floor, as the local gays don’t really like it when farangs completely take over the bar.
 Share.
 Share.
 Share – the dance floor.

 Although the Grand Palace is a must see, it is also a one time only type of site.
 There are several Wats that should be visited during your trip to Bangkok.
 I HIGHLY recommend visiting Wat Arun around sunset.
 As well as stops at Wat Pho, Wat Ratchanatdaram, and The Golden Mount (Wat Saket).
 I obviously need to do a Wat post when I return to Bangkok, complete with photos, locations, hours etc.